There are four distinct challenges to leading change. On paper, change leadership sounds inspiring:

 But business doesn’t live on paper.
 Business lives in real life, affected by real people, actual markets, and jarring unknowns.
 Leading change has four significant challenges to overcome: speed of change, managing vs. leading, complacency, and false urgency.
-I’ll examine each challenge in more depth, but this overview will give insight on a high level as to how each of these challenges threatens success.
+I’ll examine each challenge in more depth.
+This overview will give insight into how each of these challenges threatens success.
 Anything worthwhile has been tested and refined with fire, and change leadership is no exception.

 The world runs at a fast rate of change.
 Globalization connects the world digitally.
 As a result, communicating and doing business with previously untapped parts of the world is now a reality.

 Technology rapidly develops, improves, and gets faster.
 What used to be considered a fast pace is now the slowest.
-For example, a computer so big it filled an entire room is now a microchip the size of a fingertip.
+For example, a computer big enough to fill an entire room is now a microchip the size of a fingertip.

 Competition is the fuel fanning the fire, driving globalization and technological development.

 The world is continuously changing.
-What used to be episodic change—one event at a time, “infrequent, discontinuous, and intentional” with takeaways shaping the next generation—is now continuous change.
+What used to be episodic change—one event at a time, “infrequent, discontinuous, and intentional”—is now continuous.
 Thus, change is ongoing, rapidly developing, and constant.

-Businesses that operate as they did 30-40 years are becoming obsolete.
-Attacking change back then would be structured, put together, and run by a committee or consulting team tasked with “defeating the change” to get back to normal.
-This model is outdated, and changing to keep up is vital to survival.
+Businesses that operate as they did 40 years are becoming obsolete.
+Attacking change back then would be structured and run by a committee or consulting team tasked with “defeating the change.”
+The purpose?
+To get back to normal.
+This model is outdated.
+Changing to keep up is vital to survival.

-Change and the rate at which it comes will challenge your company, its leadership structure, and the ability to execute strategy.
+Change and the rate of speed that it comes will challenge your company.
+It will challenge the leadership structure and the ability to execute strategy.
 However, getting ahead, anticipating change, and quickly adjusting to change means leadership quality has overcome the first challenge.

 The second challenge is change leadership vs. change management and why this distinction is increasingly important.
-It’s not surprising, for the past 100 years, most of our educational systems here and in Europe have been educating very bright men and women to become managers, which is why most of the business world operates with change management as the guiding force.
+It’s not surprising that for the past 100 years, most of our educational systems have educated very bright men and women to become managers.
+That is why most businesses operate with change management as the guiding force.
 However, change leadership offers so much more.